 If your company does indeed have a culture of standing by and doing nothing when incidents are reported or worse, if there’s a culture of covering up for perpetrators, it’s time to polish your resume and start interviewing outside.
 Toxic workplaces can hurt you in the long run.
 If you notice such a culture in the workplace, its hardly worth sacrificing your mental and physical well being, so start looking out for better opportunities elsewhere.

-If you don’t have a boss who is fair to you, you will lose out on promotions and raises.
+If you have a boss from hell, there’s a good chance that you will be treated unfairly.
+You will lose out on promotions and raises.
 Since a good amount of time is spent at work, you might as well look forward to going to work instead of dreading work because of a bad boss.